MikeAirey/AIMike/memory-bank/techContext.md

 - **Updates**: User requests trigger documentation updates
 - **Continuity**: Seamless experience across memory resets
 - **Version Control**: All task completions committed to git with descriptive messages
+- **Phased Development**: When tasks are broken into phases, each phase is committed separately

 ## Quality Assurance